frukoyurdakul/Manage_Beatmap/README.md

 ## Development

-To see what issues are tackled with and what is , you can check the [issues](https://github.com/frukoyurdakul/Manage_Beatmap/issues) tab.
+To see what issues were tackled with and what is in progress, you can check the [issues](https://github.com/frukoyurdakul/Manage_Beatmap/issues) tab.

 ## Reporting a bug